ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 ## Using the app

-The app allows you to create shopping lists and add items to the lists by clicking on the plus sign.
+The app allows you to create a shopping list by clicking on the plus sign.
+Click on the list to see its items.
+Then, you can add items to the list by clicking the plus sign.
+There is a checkbox to allow you to mark the items complete as you buy load up your cart.

-When you have not configured your Replication Target or when you are offline, the list will not sync.
+When you have not configured your Replication Target or when you are offline, the lists will not sync.
 One good way to test this is to run two browsers.
 You can use Chrome and Firefox and have different lists in each.

 When you go online and have the database and CORS enabled and the Replication Target is set, the shopping lists will sync.
 You will then be able to use both lists from either browser.

 ![](doc/source/images/shopping_lists.png)

+## Epic Features

+Shopping List is a simple demo app, with a limited feature set.
+[Here](https://github.com/ibm-watson-data-lab/shopping-list#features) is a list of features written as user stories grouped by Epic.

+Not all features are implemented in the current Polymer app.
+This demo app does not yet include item/list removal, geolocation features or multi-user features.

 ## Building for production